justonly011298/Mathematics-and-Physics/README.md

 Classical mechanics, electromagnetism, quantum mechanics, and astronomy.

 # Installation
-This will detail how to go about reading the contents of Mathematics-and-Physics.
+This details how to go about reading the contents of Mathematics-and-Physics.
 The repository has been updated so that the actual `png` and `pdf` files used for images through the project are not included in the `images/` folder.
 This is to save space on the repository and prevent git from keeping track of changes to the images themselved.
 Git should only be used to keep track of changes to the code.
 All of the images are made from code (tikz, asymptote, and the C programming language).
 To run the setup scripts you will need `gcc` which is the standard C compiler, and a latex distribution which has asympote (tex-live and mactex both provide the `asy` command).
+In creating and organizing figures, Linux users will need `pdf2svg` and `inkscape`.
+See the README in `images/` to installation instructions.
+MacOS users need `ImageMagick` which is installed by default.
 If you are not interested in the code, but simply want access to the document, see `The Easiest Method`.

 ## The Easiest Method
 Download Mathematics_and_Physics.pdf file and read away.
 Note, you will not be